grigtod/Performance-Optimisations-for-Stereoscopic-and-Multiscopic-Rendering/README.md

 Performance Optimisations for Stereoscopic and Multiscopic Rendering

-This is the Unity Project version of the artefact for my MSc (Res) thesis artefact.
+This is the Unity Project version of the artefact for my MSc (Res).
 You can find more information regarding the project here: grigtod.com

 This project consists of three different performance optimisations: